 Garden State Hotel

 Garden State Hotel is designed to handle high demand – luckily.
 There are a handful of distinct areas including an indoor garden, classic pub area (complete with giant TVs) and bistro.
 Every Sunday enjoy a feast with friends at their shared Sunday lunch where you can devour a curated menu featuring a different producer every week.

 A little café on Flinders Lane, Little Flinders has a rather direct approach to food (and its name).
 Classics including big breakfasts and brekkie burgers sit alongside acai bowls.
 You’ll find chicken parmas, steak and fish ‘n chips for lunch.

-The Lucas Group’s newest restaurant, just a few doors down from Chin Chin, Kisume serves modern Japanese.
+One of the Lucas Group’s newest restaurants, just a few doors down from Chin Chin, Kisume serves modern Japanese.
 A triple-threat venue including a premium kaiseki bar for 12 to 15-course menus and ground-level sushi station, Kisume is worth a little card splash.

 The French Brasserie

 Just off Flinders Lane, The French Brasserie prides itself in excellent service and an even better menu.
-Chestnut soup sits alongside snails in garlic and herb butter for entrée.
+Traditional French onion soup sits alongside snails in garlic and herb butter for entrée.
 Mains (plat de résistance) include a white bean ragout with confit duck leg and pork belly or minute steak.